proksh/proxy-icons/packages/react/README.md

 };
 ```

-Note: Replace `ProUserFill` with the specific icon component you need from the Proxy Icons package.
+**Note**: Replace `ProUserFill` with the specific icon component you need from the Proxy Icons package.

 ## Available Icons